ONSdigital/Capstocks/README.md

 To specify where you want outputs written to, add the address of the directory under 'outputDir' in the 'Run_parameters' worksheet in PIM_input.xlsx.

 If a user only wants to change a specific set of assumptions, only the relevant worksheets need altering.
 For example, with life lengths the user might want to change estimates of mean, maximum life length and perhaps coefficient of variation.
+Most asset life lengths were reviewed in 2019 and further information on how they were estimated in this [methodology article](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/articles/nationalaccountsarticles/changestothecapitalstockestimationmethodsforbluebook2019).

 If a user wants to forecast future estimates of capital on a consistent basis to existing estimates, the following steps need to be completed in the PIM input
 spreadsheet:

 - If chained estimates are required, update ‘toChainTo’ in the ‘run_parameters’ worksheet with the period that chained estimates are required up to.

-- Forecasted estimates of GFCF and price indices are required.
-There are numerous series so the user might want to use some code to apply growth rates across a range of series.
+- Forecasted estimates of 'GFCF_CP' and 'Price_index' are required.
+The headings for future quarters need to be in the format 'Y2025Q1' and all quarters will need to have estimates.
+There are numerous series so the user might want to use some code or Excel formula to apply growth rates across a range of series.

 - Future estimates of life lengths are required.
 If these are not set the latest life length parameters will be carried forward.

+To produce capital estimates all the lines in 'Produce capital stock estimates.R' need to be run.
+It can take a couple of hours to produce estimates of capital.

 ## Input Spreadsheets